Democrats accuse Big Oil execs of ‘obviously lying’ about climate change in historic hearing

 “Do you agree, there is an inconsistency?”
 Maloney asked.

-“No, I do not agree there was an inconsistency,” Woods responded, noting those statements were a half-century old and the company’s position has evolved along with the consensus in the scientific community.
+“No, I do not agree there was an inconsistency,” Woods responded, noting those statements were decades old and the company’s position has evolved along with the consensus in the scientific community.

 “I think the quotes speak for themselves,” Maloney said in response.